hmrc/income-tax-mtd-changelog/README.md

 Existing version 6.0 updated in Sandbox and Production with the following changes:

-- Add a new error `CLIENT_NOT_MTD_ENROLLED` for cases where the submitted nino is not enrolled for MTD
+- Add a new error `CLIENT_NOT_MTD_ENROLLED` and Gov-Test-Scenario `NOT_ENROLLED` for cases where the submitted nino is not enrolled for MTD

 ---